-- Where can you find a queen split boxspring?
-Virtually any mattress store has the availability to or can order the two-piece boxspring.
+Virtually any mattress store has the availability to or can order the two-piece box spring.

-- Can a one-piece queen-sized boxspring be cut in half?
-Yes, it’s your boxspring, so you can do what you want to it.
+Yes, it’s your boxspring, so you can do what you want with it.
 The problem is that you could ruin the support unit and would most definitely void any warranty you might have from the mattress company, not only on the boxspring but the matching mattress.

-- Why do mattress manufactures make split queen boxsprings and split foundations?
-Queen boxsprings are specially made in two pieces to fit through low clearance stairways, staircases, and to go around tight turns that a normal one-piece queen box spring could not fit through.
+Queen box springs are specially made in two pieces to fit through low clearance stairways, and staircases, and to go around tight turns that a normal one-piece queen box spring could not fit through.

-- How strong are split queen boxsprings compared to one-piece boxsprings?
-The truth is that the split queen boxspring will actually be a little stronger due to the extra wood and steel that is needed to build each piece.
-Other than the previously mentioned overall it is safe to say that there should be very little difference when comparing a one-piece boxspring vs. a two-piece boxspring.
+The truth is that the split queen box spring will actually be a little stronger due to the extra wood and steel that is needed to build each piece.
+Other than the previously mentioned overall it is safe to say that there should be very little difference when comparing a one-piece boxspring vs. a two-piece box spring.

-- Does queen split boxsprings and foundations come in low profile?
 Yes, they do.
-We recommend contacting the dealer for the specific height of the low profile split box spring because this measurement can vary from brand to brand and dealer to dealer.
+We recommend contacting the dealer for the specific height of the low-profile split boxspring because this measurement can vary from brand to brand and dealer to dealer.

-- Do I need a special supporting steel bed frame for a split queen box foundation or boxspring?
-Yes, you need to make sure that not only ends of the box spring are properly supported but the middle is supported as well.
+Yes, you need to make sure that not only the ends of the boxspring are properly supported but the middle is supported as well.
 This will keep the two halves from falling to the floor.